+1 801 322 3401 rachelwinn@uscriticalmaterials.com

 National Security: The Rare Earths and Gallium Crisis

-The security of the United States depends on a stable and independent supply chain for critical materials, yet our nation faces a growing crisis due to its reliance on foreign sources—especially China—for rare earth elements (REEs) and gallium.
-These materials are essential for modern defense systems, advanced technology, and energy solutions.
+The United States faces a growing national security threat due to its dependence on foreign sources—especially China—for rare earth elements (REEs) and gallium.
+These materials are essential for defense systems, advanced technologies, and energy infrastructure.

 Why It Matters